 Multi-Factor Authentication Explained

-MFA includes another form of authentication on top of two-factor authentication.
-This can include more biometrics or fingerprint identification along with all of the other security features included with typical 2FA.
+MFA includes additional authentication factors on top of two-factor authentication.
+This can include more biometric data or fingerprint identification along with all of the other security features included with typical 2FA.

 Is 2FA or MFA More Secure?

 Ultimately, the more secure option is Multi-Factor Authentication.
-As mentioned previously, multiple forms of security make it harder for hackers intending to steal your information for malicious purposes from getting into your account.
+As mentioned previously, multiple forms of security make it harder for hackers intending to steal your information for malicious purposes to get into your account.

-However Two-Factor Authentication will also work just as well depending on the account you are using it for.
+However, Two factor Authentication 2fa will also work just as well depending on the account you are using it for.
 It may be necessary to include a third or fourth form of verification if it has something to do with work or bank information, but it may not be needed for Facebook or Instagram.

 What Should Your Company Use?

 When using accounts that relate to your company, especially when it comes to financial or personal information, it may not be a bad idea to consider multi-factor identification.
-Making an attacker have to breach through multiple forms of security like SMS or biometrics will prevent massive breaches upon you or your peer’s information.
+Making an attacker have to breach through multiple forms of security like SMS or biometrics will prevent massive data breaches involving you or your peers.

 Encourage your co-workers to sign up for multi-factor authentication when providing systems that require more personal information, especially pertaining to the company at large.
 Overall MFA is the best form of security, but keep in mind that it is not the most convenient.
 Try to save MFA for extremely private information that may be a target for theft.